armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 ```

-For example, to reference the GitHub password:
+For example, to reference the GitHub password from above:
 ```
 encrypted:vault!e:secret!p:spinnaker/github!k:password
 ```

+---
+**NOTE:** That we created the secrets using the path `secret/spinnaker/github` but we reference it as `spinnaker/github`

+---

 And the same for referencing a file:
 ```